delgadoroberto/delgadoroberto/README.md

 ---

-## 🧠 Mindset
+## 🧠 Philosophy

-Security is not only about protection, but about enabling the business with controlled and measurable risk.
+Effective security is built through strong technical controls, continuous improvement, and a deep understanding of risk.